waiting-for-dev/ergoterm.nvim/README.md

     start_in_insert = true,

-    -- Show terminals in picker by default selectable = true,
+    -- Show terminals in picker by default auto_list = true,

-    -- Keep terminals visible in picker even when stopped, provided `selectable` is also true sticky = false,
+    -- Keep terminals visible in picker even when stopped, provided `auto_list` is also true sticky = false,

     -- Floating window options